pgEdge/pgedge-helm/docs/usage/adding_nodes.md

     In order to ensure the health of replication across your nodes, you should:

-    1. Stop writes to all nodes before performing the upgrade
+    - Stop writes to all nodes before performing the upgrade.
-    2. Ensure all previous writes have replicated to other nodes by monitoring replication lag via spock
+    - Ensure all previous writes have replicated to other nodes by monitoring replication lag via [spock](https://github.com/pgEdge/spock/blob/main/docs/monitoring/lag_tracking.md).

     This will ensure that all nodes remain aligned during the update, and replication can continue successfully once you resume writes.

 ## Adding a node via CloudNativePG bootstrap

-As an alternative approach to adding a node, you can also bootstrap the new node using CloudNativePG's [Bootstrap from another cluster](https://cloudnative-pg.io/documentation/1.27/bootstrap/#bootstrap-from-another-cluster) capability
+As an alternative approach to adding a node, you can also bootstrap the new node using CloudNativePG's [Bootstrap from another cluster](https://cloudnative-pg.io/documentation/1.27/bootstrap/#bootstrap-from-another-cluster) capability.

 Here is an example of adding a node `n3` using the Barman Cloud CNPG-I plugin to bootstrap the node from the existing node `n1` which has backups and wal archiving configured in S3.